Post by: Angie Knowles, ECO Canada

 Yet despite their economic importance, many small businesses face a tough challenge finding the right staff.
 These companies need workers with well-rounded expertise and they often need to compete with larger organizations to attract qualified practitioners.

-Wage-subsidy programs are one solution that can make a big difference for smaller businesses.
-Available programs like our International Environmental Youth Corps (IEYC) offer employers up to $12,000 to hire a young professional for a permanent position related to environmental protection, resource management, or sustainability.
+Wage subsidy programs are one solution that can make a big difference for smaller businesses.
+Available programs like our environmental job funding programs offer employers wage subsidies to hire young professionals for permanent positions in the environmental sector.

 This type of program helps small businesses attract strong job candidates with competitive wages, and it also helps them keep these new employees with great training and professional development opportunities.

 According to Bruce Blackwell, Principal of B.A.
 Blackwell & Associates Ltd, “As a small, private business, we were not able to take on a new employee without a wage subsidy.
 The IEYC wage subsidy program allowed us to employ an intern and provide him with training.”